Breast Lift (Mastopexy)

 - Allergic reaction to medications, sutures, dressings, or antiseptic solutions.

-- Deep Venous Thrombosis (DVT) and its potential sequel of life-threatening Pulmonary Embolism: To reduce the risk of DVT, Calf Massagers can be applied for the entire duration of your surgery to prevent the blood in your leg veins from pooling and clotting.
+- Deep Venous Thrombosis (DVT) and its potential to cause life-threatening Pulmonary Embolism.
+To reduce the risk of DVT, Calf Massagers can be applied for the entire duration of your surgery to prevent the blood in your leg veins from pooling and clotting.

 Watch Our ‘Mastopexy’ Animation Video